Book today and get 5% discount off the tour price. Find out more

 Watch one more spectacular African sunset from the river, soaking up the incredible scenery along the way.

-This Kruger Park to Victoria Falls & Chobe Safari Adventure ends in Botswana on the morning of day 15.
+This Kruger Park to Victoria Falls & Chobe Senior Safari ends in Botswana on the morning of day 15.
 After breakfast at the lodge near Chobe Park, you are transferred to the Kasane Airport for your onward travels.

 Pre-tour and post-tour accommodation in Johannesburg and Kasane, as well as airport transfers in Kasane, can be pre-booked through African Budget Safaris.